JakeLabate/JakeLabate/README.md

    }
 }
 ```
-Load assets from your brand to your website:
+Load dynamically constructed schema codes and other SEO assets from your brand variables to your website with our BrandWield script tag:
 ```html
 <script type="module" src="https://app.brandwield.com/assets?brandID={{YOUR-BRAND-ID}}"></script>
 ```